wizenheimer/wizenheimer.dev/content/blog/opinionated-articulation.md

 ## Why Sharp Edges Beat Soft Landings

-In the early days of a startup, your single most valuable asset isn't your funding, your network, or even your product — it's your ability to articulate the problem you're solving.
+In the early days of a startup, your single most valuable asset isn't your funding, your network, or even your product—it's your ability to articulate the problem you're solving.
 The question isn't whether you have a good idea.
 The question is whether you can articulate your idea precisely enough that the right people recognize their lives in your description.

 Opinionated articulation might feel like swimming without a safety net.
 But in early-stage building, safety nets are an illusion anyway.